An insightful list of "don'ts" for avoiding common mistakes

 Don't rent a car for a Dubrovnik-only visit!

 No need for wheels in Dubrovnik.
-Limited parking, narrow streets, pedestrian zones – it's a challenge.
+Limited parking, narrow streets, pedestrian zones, special traffic regulation areas – it's a challenge.
 If walking distance isn't feasible, rely on public transport, Uber, or taxis.

 Don't drive to Srd Hill - unless you're an experienced and confident driver!

-Srd Hill is epic, no doubt.
-But if you're a novice behind the wheel, that road is a rollercoaster.
+The view from Srd Hill is an absolute must-see.
+However, if you're a novice driver or only comfortable on wide, straightforward roads, the winding and narrow route to the top can feel like a roller coaster.
 Advice: opt for the cable car or hire a local driver.

 Don't venture into exploring the Old City during its busiest moment of the day!